polarsquad/docker-basics-workshop/www/content/03-running-your-first-app.md

 menu: true
 ---

-In this section we will run some pre-existing Docker containers that are based on public Docker images hosted on [Docker Hub](https://hub.docker.com/).
+In this section, we will run some pre-existing Docker containers that are based on public Docker images hosted on [Docker Hub](https://hub.docker.com/).

 ## Hello World

+We can use `docker run` to run containers from Docker images.
 Let's start with a simple container:

     $ docker run hello-world